 Are you a descendant of a historical leader?
 If so, who?

 Is your language still spoken on your homelands?
-If so, what percentage of your people would you estimate are fluent speakers?

 What economic enterprises does your tribe own?